Site icon Best Excel Tutorial

 IMREAL Function

-Returns the real coefficient of a complex number in x + yi or x + yj text format.
+This function retrieves the real coefficient of a complex number.
+It works with complex numbers in x + yi or x + yj text format.

 The syntax of the IMREAL Function is: